Introduction

 Now use the

-When the translation is done copy the result into the appropriate part of the target.
+When the translation is done, copy the result into the appropriate part of the target.

-Repeat until all parts have been translate
+Repeat until all parts have been translated

 When all parts have been translated and copied back into the form then click on the

-Now Repeat the entire process for the German language by clicking on the
+Now repeat the entire process for the German language by clicking on the

 in the Article Category List menu item